lokesh58/guides/arch_install.md

 - `base`: Minimal package set for a basic Arch Linux installation
 - `linux`: The Linux kernel and modules
 - `linux-firmware`: Firmware files for Linux
-- `linux-headers`: Kernel Headers for Linux
+- `linux-headers`: Kernel Headers for Linux, needed for DKMS packages
 - `intel-ucode`: Microcode updates for Intel CPUs
 - `btrfs-progs`: BTRFS filesystem utilities